Doctors Note Logo

 • Often included in STI screening panels

-If you're experiencing unexplained symptoms like rashes, sores, or unusual hair loss and want to understand whether they could be related to syphilis, Ubie's free AI-powered Syphilis (Including Syphilitic Alopecia) symptom checker can help you evaluate your symptoms in just a few minutes and guide your next steps.
+If you're experiencing unexplained symptoms like rashes, sores, or unusual hair loss and want to understand whether they could be related to syphilis, you can use a free symptom checker to evaluate your symptoms in just a few minutes and get personalized guidance on your next steps.

 Online tools are not a diagnosis—but they can be a helpful first step.